 Those are what professional project managers use, and they’re not that expensive, however for a free option, you can do very well with the free SmartSheet construction management templates.
 (We have no financial relationship with them, I just think their templates are top notch).

-The order of operations in this post is based on our experience in our own flips, which has been informed in no small part by the construction cost-book used within the REIkit House Flipping Analysis Software, as well as other prior work such as the Construction Specifications Institute’s MasterFormat.
+The order of operations in this post is based on our experience in our own flips, which has been informed in no small part by the construction cost-book data used within the REIkit House Flipping Software’s Rehab Cost Estimator, as well as other prior work such as the Construction Specifications Institute’s MasterFormat.

 The Order of Your House Flip Construction Project Should Be as Follows: